Gène Hanssen: Career

-Hanssen spent most of his playing career with Eredivisie club Roda JC.
-At the end of his career, he had a brief spell with Verdy Kawasaki, but he left the club during its first season in the J1 League, the club agreeing to cancel his contract in July 1993.
+At the end of his career, he had a brief spell with Verdy Kawasaki, but he left the club during its first season in the J1 League due to his wife's homesicknesss, the club agreeing to cancel his contract in July 1993.
+After a short stint at VVV, he played two years for Belgian top-tier side Lommel.
+He finished his professional career with German outfit Germania Teveren.